tarmstrong/longcv/adsouza-bio.md

 I got another job where I used both C and Python for a few months and then another job where I learned Scala, which I loved.
 Scala is what finally got me to wrap my head around functional programming.

-Five years ago I started my current job, where I used mostly C++ with a bit of Python and Java for the first three years and since then it's been mostly Go with a bit of Javascript to build infrastructure and web front-ends.
+Five years ago I started my current job, where I used mostly C++ with a bit of Python and Java for the first two years and since then it's been mostly Go with a bit of Javascript to build infrastructure and web front-ends.
 Go has cured me of the need to use inheritence for code reuse.